psharm8/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in code cells 2 thorugh 9 of the IPython notebook `vehicle_detection.jpynb`.
+The code for this step is contained in code cells 2 through 9 of the IPython notebook `vehicle_detection.jpynb`.
 Cell 9 makes the actual call to extract features on all training images.

 I started by reading in all the `vehicle` and `non-vehicle` images and then passing them through the `extract_features(...)` method defined in code cell 7 which utilizes the function `get_hog_features(...)` from code cell 3.